-Application for admission
+4.1 Application for Admission

-- 8. Any person seeking admission as a student of the Institute shall apply for admission in the manner prescribed by the Institute. - 9.
-In the case of an undergraduate programme all applications for admission must be submitted through the Universities Central Admissions System (UCAS) - 10.
-In the case of a postgraduate course all applications or admission must be made to the Academic Registrar. - 11.
-The prospectuses and supplementary literature published by the Institute shall contain details of the conditions of admission, tuition fees, scholarships and residential accommodation, and it is a condition of admission that applicants shall have familiarised themselves with these details.
+Any person seeking admission as a student of The Courtauld shall apply for admission in the manner prescribed by the Institute.

+In the case of an undergraduate programme of study all applications for admission must be submitted through the Universities Central Admissions System (UCAS).

+In the case of a postgraduate programme of study all applications for admission must be made to the Academic Registrar.

+The prospectuses and supplementary literature published by The Courtauld, including program details available on the Institute's website, shall contain full details of the conditions of admission, tuition fees, scholarships and residential accommodation, and it is a condition of admission that applicants shall have familiarised themselves with these details.

-Entrance requirements for undergraduates
+4.2 Entrance Requirements for Undergraduates

+In order to be registered at The Courtauld to study for an undergraduate degree in the History of Art, a candidate must:

+- 1. Be at least 17 years of age unless The Courtauld exceptionally agrees to waive this requirement. - 2.
+Satisfy or be properly exempted from the programme entrance requirements. - 3.
+Satisfy or be properly exempted from the English language requirements in force at the proposed time of admission.

+Students will not normally be permitted to register for a degree at The Courtauld if they would be concurrently registered for another degree, diploma or equivalent at any other institution, including any college of the University of London.

+4.3 Exemption from Study

-- 12. In order to be registered at the Institute to study for an undergraduate degree in the History of Art, a candidate must: - 12.1 be at least 17 years of age unless the Institute exceptionally agrees to waive this requirement; - 12.2 satisfy or be properly exempted from the course entrance requirements; - 12.3 satisfy or be properly exempted from the English language requirements in force at the proposed time of admission. - 13.
-Students will not normally be permitted to register for a degree at the Institute if they would be concurrently registered for another degree, diploma or equivalent at any other institution, including any college of the University of London. - 14.
-A student may be exempted from part of a course of study for a first degree and additionally from part of the examinations prescribed for the first degree.
-Such a student must study at the Institute for a minimum of two years, including the final year of the degree, if they are to graduate from the Institute. - 15.
-Exemption may be granted to a person who has attended part of a first degree course elsewhere in the United Kingdom relevant to the course to be followed at the Institute, or to a person who has been pursuing a course of study for a degree or qualification of equal rank outside the United Kingdom within twelve months of his/her application. - 16.
-In considering an application for exemption the Institute will take into account the details of courses taken and examinations passed at the institution or institutions which the applicant has previously attended, certified by the appropriate officer or officers of that institution or those institutions, and the relevance of those courses and examinations to the course the student wishes to follow at the Institute.
-Any exemption will be on the basis that the applicant has shown that he/she has successfully completed courses equivalent to those that would normally be taken in the first year of the degree at the Institute.
+A student may be exempted from part of a programme of study for a first degree and additionally from part of the examinations prescribed for the first degree.
+Such a student must study at the Institute for a minimum of two years, including the final year of the degree, if they are to graduate from the Institute.

+Exemption may be granted to a person who has attended part of a first degree programme of study elsewhere in the United Kingdom relevant to the programme of study to be followed at The Courtauld, or to a person who has been pursuing a programme of study for a degree or qualification of equal rank outside the United Kingdom within twelve months of his/her application.

+In considering an application for exemption The Courtauld will take into account the details of the programme of study and module taken and examinations passed at the institution or institutions which the applicant has previously attended, certified by the appropriate officer or officers of that institution or those institutions, and the relevance of those modules and examinations to the programme of study the student wishes to follow at the Institute.
+Any exemption will be on the basis that the applicant has shown that they have successfully completed modules equivalent to those that would normally be taken in the first year of the degree at the Institute.

-Entrance requirements for an MA programme or a postgraduate diploma
+4.4 Entrance Requirements for an MA Programme or a Postgraduate Diploma

-17. The normal minimum entrance qualification for registration for a Master's degree or a postgraduate diploma is an Upper Second Class Honours degree of a UK university or an overseas qualification of an equivalent standard obtained after a course of study extending over not less than three years in a university (or educational institution of university rank), in a subject appropriate to that of the course to be followed.
+The normal minimum entrance qualification for registration for a Master's degree or a postgraduate diploma is an Upper Second Class Honours degree of a UK university or an overseas qualification of an equivalent standard obtained after a programme of study extending over not less than three years in a university (or educational institution of university rank), in a subject appropriate to that of the programme of study to be followed.